-We offer injection molding low-volume manufacturing services, providing our clients with the ability to manufacture hundreds of thousands of plastic parts so that their products can be brought to market.
+We offer injection molding low-volume manufacturing services, providing our clients with the ability to manufacture hundreds of plastic parts so that their products can be brought to market.

 Perhaps our prototyping services would be of benefit to you if you only need a few parts or prototypes.
 Throughout the prototyping and production process, we at Topworks are by your side.

 We encourage you to contact our team once you are ready to begin your next project and upload your 3D CAD files for a free quote.

 The Topworks team analyzes the product design for manufacturing feasibility and offers recommendations on how to develop a product that can be produced in low-volume injection molding.
 Material selection also plays a crucial role in the development process.

 Topworks can provide resin material model and type options that describe the physical properties of the different options if the customer does not know what resin type to use for the product.
 Topworks will need to know the product function and the range of uses of the product, along with other specifications such as UV proofing or flame class requirements.
 This will enable them to make an appropriate recommendation.

 We chooses the most feasible and economically advantageous tool steel and structure based on the customer’s design or sample.
 A manufacturing method that Topworks finds suitable to meet the needs of its customers is also chosen.

 Customers can choose between 3D printing or CNC machining for the creation of prototypes.
 To avoid later tool modification and higher costs, this is done before any injection tools are built.

 Topworks customers benefit from flexible communication between departments as well as flexible production schedules.
 Two to three production shifts are available to meet the mold requirements of our customers.
 We have 14 sets of injection machines ranging from 80 to 1,000 tons in capacity.

 In addition, there is a 2000 square meter warehouse where the production molds are kept on solid shelves.
 Tooling maintenance is conducted regularly to keep production running smoothly.